Brazil's Casas Bahia raises $126.5 million in share offering

-SAO PAULO, Sept 13 (Reuters) - Brazilian retailer Casas Bahia VIIA3.SA raised 622 million reais ($126.53 million) in a share offering, the minutes of a board meeting showed on Thursday.
+SAO PAULO, Sept 13 (Reuters) - Brazilian retailer Casas Bahia VIIA3.SA raised 622 million reais ($126.53 million) in a share offering, the company said on Thursday.

 Casas Bahia, formerly known as Via, priced its offering at 0.80 reais per share, a discount of nearly 28% from its Wednesday closing price.

+The figure is also way below the 981 million reais the company said it expected to raise when the offer was announced.

-The firm also approved the issue of four stock warrants as a bonus for every five shares acquired in the offer, the company said.
+However, Casa Bahia also approved the issue of four stock warrants as a bonus for every five shares acquired in the offer, which could lift the amount raised to 1.12 billion reais ($227.84 million), if all warrants are issued and exercised.

+Half of the amount already raised will be allocated to the company's share capital account, while the remainder will be used as a capital reserve, it said.

+The newly issued shares will start trading on the Brazilian stock exchange on Sept.
+18.

 ($1 = 4.9158 reais)